 - Šalata: An upper-class area with modern homes, Šalata is known for being a calm piece of Zagreb.

 While these three areas are well worth a mention, keep in mind that immigrants and remote workers can find excellent accommodations all around Zagreb.
-Some may say that areas around Dubrava are known to be poorer and more hectic than most neighbourhoods in Zagreb.
+Some may say that areas around Dubrava are known to be poorer and more hectic than most neighborhoods in Zagreb.

 How to Find Short Term Rentals in Zagreb

-When you’re ready to look for short term rentals in Zagreb, there are a couple of ways to do this.
+When you’re ready to look for short-term rentals in Zagreb, there are a couple of ways to do this.